avb49/random-conversations/README.md

-# Random conversations - Python app
+# Random conversations

-This is an app using the [OpenAI API](https://beta.openai.com/docs/quickstart) and [Flask](https://flask.palletsprojects.com/en/2.0.x/) (not implemented yet) so you can create fascinating dialogues and explore what it might have been like if two famous figures (fictional or real) could have met and chatted.
+This is an app using the [OpenAI API](https://beta.openai.com/docs/quickstart) and [Flask](https://flask.palletsprojects.com/en/2.0.x/) (TBC - not implemented yet) so you can create fascinating dialogues and explore what it might have been like if two famous figures (fictional or real) could have met and chatted.
 Follow the instructions below to get set up.

 ## Setup